madrury/mtg-draftbot/README.md

 We have provided utilities for generating default archetype weights, see below.

 Given a single drafter considering a single pick from some number of available cards, the **preference** of the drafter for each available card is computed as a two stage process.
 First, the preference of the drafter for each *archetype* is computed, we call these the drafter's current **archetype preferences**.
-These preferences roughly corresponds to how "commited" the drafter is to that archetype.
-The archetype preferences are functions of the cards chosen by the drafter in precious picks from the draft (though they could also incorperate other information, see the **further work** section of this documentation).
+These preferences roughly corresponds to how "committed" the drafter is to that archetype.
+The archetype preferences are functions of the cards chosen by the drafter in precious picks from the draft (though they could also incorporate other information, see the **further work** section of this documentation).

 Specifically, each currently held card contributes its archetype weight additively to the drafter's preferences for each archetype.
 I.e., the drafters preference for the white-blue archetype is the total weight of all the cards held by the drafter in the white-blue archetype.
 Its easy to verify that this can be statically computed as a matrix product: